 Saturday marks the second time this season Rice football has been the oddsmaker’s favorite to win.
 The other instance came on the road against UTSA, a game Rice led in the final minutes of the fourth quarter but was unable to close out.

 Rice has learned a lot this season.
 Beating UTEP would be proof they’ve taken those lessons to heart.
 It was Dimel himself who said during Conference USA Media Days that a coach should be measured by his ability to win the games he is “supposed to win”.

 Winning on the road in conference is never easy, but Rice has done that already this season.
 Beating UTEP would be proof of this team taking that next step and moving further into the process.
-Plus, a three-game winning streak entering 2020 would do wonders for the team this offseason.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Plus, a three-game winning streak entering 2020 would do wonders for the team this offseason.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: 2020 Defense leads nation in returning production

 - Rice Basketball: Owls drop another heartbreaker, this time to UTSA